mcoquet/micro-compose/README.md

 # micro-compose
 a docker-compose.yml to quickly spin up a consul + micro api + micro sidecar + micro web environment.

-This is a shameless *copy/paste* from [here] (https://micro.mu/docs/deploy-docker.html) and updated it to V2 syntax.
+This is a shameless *copy/paste* from [here] (https://micro.mu/docs/deploy-docker.html) that has been tweaked to V2 syntax.

 ## For quick microservice infused fun